How to Plan the Perfect Long Weekend Away During COVID

 Probably the hardest part of planning a weekend break is actually deciding on a destination.
 With COVID restrictions in place, we recommend looking online to see if your desired location is a Corona Virus hotspot.
-If it has a high number of cases, we recommend avoiding the area all together.
+If it has a high number of cases, we recommend avoiding the area altogether.

 When travelling within the UK, government websites and news outlets such as the BBC are a good way of checking which areas have a high number of cases.

-Whether you decide on a 'staycation' or travelling abroad, it is essential you check this information beforehand.
+Remember, whether you decide on a 'staycation' or travelling abroad, it is essential you check your government advice on travelling beforehand.

 Determine your budget